fommil/fpmortals/manuscript/under-review.md

 A> tail: List[Int] = List(2, 3)
 A> ~~~~~~~~
 A>
-A> The same is true for assignment in `for` comprehensions, including A> generators
+A> The same is true for assignment in `for` comprehensions A>
-A>
 A> {lang="text"}
 A> ~~~~~~~~